Gail Kim: Return to WWE (2008–2011)

 In early 2011, Kim participated in fewer matches on television, as she became the on-screen girlfriend of Daniel Bryan.
 She also began accompanying him to the ring during his matches.
 At that time, Bryan was managed by The Bella Twins (Nikki and Brie), and after they discovered Bryan kissing Kim backstage, they started a feud with her.
 The night after the Royal Rumble, Kim accompanied Bryan to ringside for his match against Tyson Kidd.
 After the match, the Bellas ended their association with Bryan.

 For the first half of 2011, Kim feuded with Melina, due to Melina's claims that Kim was a "horrible friend".
 The matches between the two mainly took place on Superstars, and saw Kim emerging victorious in two singles matches on May 30 and June 23.
 On the August 1 episode of Raw, Kim participated in a battle royal to determine the number one contender for the Divas Championship, however, shortly after the match began, she eliminated herself.
 Kim later explained that WWE had instructed her to get eliminated from the match within the first minute, so she decided to just eliminate herself.
-On August 5, Kim announced on her Twitter account that she had quit WWE following the incident.
-Kim later indicated that WWE did not grant her release, but would instead force her to stay with the promotion for the remainder of her contract.
+She subsequently quit WWE.
+Kim later said that WWE did not grant her release, but would instead force her to stay with the promotion for the remainder of her contract.
 Kim's WWE.com profile was removed on September 30, indicating that she had officially left the company, and that her contract expired.

-Return to Impact Wrestling
+Return to TNA / Impact Wrestling

 Alliance with Karen Jarrett and Madison Rayne (2011–2012)

-Kim returned to Total Nonstop Action Wrestling (TNA) on the October 20 episode of Impact Wrestling, attacking TNA Knockouts Champion Velvet Sky and aligning herself with Madison Rayne and Karen Jarrett, thus establishing herself as a villainess.
+Kim returned to Total Nonstop Action Wrestling (TNA) on the October 20 episode of Impact Wrestling, attacking TNA Knockouts Champion Velvet Sky and aligning herself with Madison Rayne and Karen Jarrett, thus establishing herself as a heel.
 On the October 27 episode of Impact Wrestling, Jarrett named Kim the #1 Contender to Sky's title, before she went on to defeat Tara in her first match back with the promotion.
 On the November 3 episode of Impact Wrestling, Kim and Rayne defeated TnT (Tara and Brooke Tessmacher) to win the TNA Knockouts Tag Team Championship.
 The following week they made their first title defense, defeating Velvet Sky and Mickie James.
 On November 13 at Turning Point, Kim defeated Sky to win the TNA Knockouts Championship for the second time, making her a double champion and only the second woman in TNA history, after her partner Madison Rayne, to hold both the Knockouts and the Knockouts Tag Team titles simultaneously.
 She made her first title defense on December 11 at Final Resolution, defeating Mickie James following interference from Madison Rayne.
 On the December 29 episode of Impact Wrestling, Kim retained her title against James following another interference from Rayne.